datachand/scribe-1/README.md

 Currently scribe is known to build successfully on OS X with clang-600.0.56 and gcc 4.9.2.

+Running `make` at the command line defaults to producing a static library `build/libscribe.a`, see `Makefile` for more details.

 Author: Dalton Woodard

 Contact: daltonmwoodard@gmail.com